anii76/Forta-Bots-Challenges/challenge-2/README.md

 ## Alerts

-Describe each of the type of alerts fired by this bot

 - UniswapV3-Swap
   - Fired when a transaction contains a UniswapV3 swap event.
   - Severity is always set to "info".